lionisakis/Implementation-of-Database-Systems/README.md

 ### sht_table
 It has the functions of secondary hash table implementation.

-We created a new struct: in the SHT_node_info, we store the name of one record and the id of the ht hashtable block in which the whole record is stored.
+We created a new struct: in the SHT_node_info, we store the name of one record and the id of the ht HashTable block in which the whole record is stored.

 The sht has the sht_info, which stores the id file description, the count of buckets of this hash table, the position of the hash table, the max records in the first block of the first bucket and the max records per block.